 She has written articles and interviews for Student Beans, The Tab National, Her Campus, Ergo Sum Philosophy Journal, Cut/To Film Journal, That Fangirl Life, and A Room of One's Own.
-She has also managed the social media for Her Campus Lancaster and now leads a marketing team for MPN Magazine.
+She has also managed the social media for Her Campus Lancaster and was headhunted to lead a marketing team for MPN Magazine.

-Since January 2021, Beth has worked as Lancaster University Campus Ambassador for Tortoise News, an online media platform pioneering mainstream slow-news.
+From January 2021, Beth worked as Lancaster University Campus Ambassador for Tortoise News, an online media platform pioneering mainstream slow-news.
 She also joined the 2021 Research team for The Times Top 100 Graduate Employers, interviewing third-year students about their experiences applying for graduate employment.

 Most recently, she took up the role of Video Editor and Presenter for Lancaster University's English Literature and Creative Writing department.
 She plans, scripts, performs, edits, and posts outreach videos across all topics in the department for educational purposes, distributed to schools across the country.
 Her debut was a series on writing reviews, drawing on her own experience.